 Now, let's talk prospects.
 The Orioles have quite a few quality players in their minor-league system, enough that Keith Law ranked it as the 10th-best in all of baseball.
 The cream of the crop was Kevin Gausman, Dylan Bundy, Hunter Harvey, and Eduardo Rodriguez, whom Law ranked #23, #31, #38, and #43, respectively.
 Given that Baltimore's rotation was the seventh-worst in the majors last season, this kind of life inspires hope in a fanbase, as it should.

 The only problem, though, is that the arms won't be of much use in the coming season.
 Gausman was called up last year, and while his peripherals were strong, his 5.66 ERA in 47.2 innings suggests he'll need some time in AAA.
-Bundy tore up the minors in 2012, but didn't pitch at all in 2013*; he dealt with elbow issues for a few months before getting Tommy John surgery in June.
+Bundy tore up the minors in 2012, but didn't pitch at all in 2013*; he dealt with elbow issues for a few months before having Tommy John surgery in June.
 He's supposed to return in June, but it's unlikely he'll make any real contributions.
-Harvey was just drafted in 2013, and has yet to pitch above A-, so he'll have to be seasoned before coming up.
-Rodriguez has a similar case -- he just reached AA last year, and he struggled when he was there, so he probably won't leave the farm.
+Baltimore just drafted Harvey in 2013, and he has yet to pitch above A-, so he'll have to be seasoned before coming up.
+Rodriguez has a similar case — he just reached AA last year, and he struggled when he was there, so he probably won't leave the farm.

-*If anything, it's a testament to Bundy's incredible ability and potential that he can be the 31st-best prospect in baseball without pitching at all in 2013.
+*If anything, it testifies to Bundy's incredible ability and potential that he can be the 31st-best prospect in baseball without pitching at all in 2013.

 Of the quadrumvirate, Gausman could probably add the most value in 2014; ZIPS foresees 1.9 WAR in 147.1 innings, much higher than the figures for the other three.
 In 2015, though, they should be able to assist the club to a much greater extent, or at least provide substantial depth.